Working with Kantan MT

 Updated over a week ago

 KantanMT's subscription is based on the language pairs you as a user configure.
-Therefore in the Kantan screenshot below, KantanMT can only be used for 3 language pairs; English - Greek, English - French, and English - German.
+Therefore, in the Kantan screenshot below, KantanMT can only be used for three language pairs: English-Greek, English-French, and English-German.

 KantanMT-1.jpg#asset:6405

-When you create an engine on the KantanMT interface, you will also provide this engine alias.
+You will also provide this engine alias when you create an engine on the KantanMT interface.
 In case you already have an engine, you can edit the alias.
-It is recommended to use the same engine alias for all the language-pair KantanMT engines you want to use with Transifex.
-For more details on how to set up a KantanMT engine, see here.
+Using the same engine alias for all the language-pair KantanMT engines you want to use with Transifex is recommended.
+If you would like more details on how to set up a KantanMT engine, you can see here.

-There is an initialization period required for KantanMT of roughly 6-7 minutes, and the Machine Translation Engine runs for 15 minutes at a time.
+An initialization period is required for KantanMT of roughly 6-7 minutes, and the Machine Translation Engine runs for 15 minutes at a time.
 This means that if someone attempted a machine translation when the KantanMT engine was not running, they would receive the error in the screen below:

 kantanMT-2.jpg#asset:6406